Where To Go Peach Picking near NYC

 Approximately 1 hour by car from Midtown Manhattan; also accessible via New Jersey Transit

 Alstede is the most commercial farm of the lot, with a slew of entertainment extras like pony rides and bounce houses to enhance your visit.
 This farm for peach picking near NYC charges daily admission fees, and most of the activities require tickets or a wristband.
 You must book your timed-entry reservations in advance via Alstede's website.
 Its peaches are already up for grabs and are usually available through mid-September.
 After picking apples and pumpkins here, I can attest to how much fun this farm is for kids (even if your wallet screams for mercy!).
-The admission price includes the short hayride to the orchard, access to the 4-acre sunflower maze, and a chance for some face time with the barnyard animals.
+The admission price includes the short hayride to the orchard and access to the hay pyramid and evergreen maze.
 For a more relaxed experience, arrive between 9am and 11am Monday through Thursday.
-You'll also find seasonal fruit like melons and berries for picking this time of year.
+You'll also find seasonal fruits like melons and berries to pick at this time of year.
 Alstede generally celebrates the peach harvest with festivals and other special events in August, so check its calendar for the latest events.
-Best of all, you don't need a car to get here: Take New Jersey Transit to the Gladstone Station and arrange for the FREE shuttle to take you to the farm.
+Best of all, you don't need a car to get here: Take New Jersey Transit to the Gladstone Station and arrange for the FREE shuttle to take you to the farm on weekends and holidays.

 9. Demarest Farms – Hillsdale